Administrative Services Division

 Sam also serves as an instructor at the Central Virginia Criminal Justice Academy, where he teaches general instruction, defensive tactics and firearms.
 He is certified as a Taser Instructor and in Collapsible Baton instruction, and has been a certified Emergency Medical Technician for 30 years.
 Sam proudly serves as a member of the Campbell County Sheriff’s Office Special Response Team (SRT).

-Sam was appointed as Captain of the Administrative Division on January 1, 2020 by Sheriff Whit Clark.
+Sam was appointed as Captain of the Administrative Services Division on January 1, 2020 by Sheriff Whit Clark.

-This function is responsible for:
+This division is responsible for:

 - performing and completing background investigations and testing processes for all applicants for employment with the Sheriff’s Office.